harms-haus/jestir/docs/architecture.md

 ## Database Schema

-Since we're using LightRAG for read-only entity retrieval, we define the logical schema:
+Since we're using LightRAG for read-only entity retrieval, we define the logical schema that LightRAG should adhere to on retrieval:

 ```python
 # LightRAG Entity Retrieval Structure